jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-03.md

 ### Changing Your DNS Server

 One of my first personal experiences with DNS server changing was discovering that DNS hijacking on the part of my ISP was slowing my video calls to a severe degree.
 You can point to a public DNS resolver like 1.1.1.1 or 8.8.8.8 to bypass the ISP's DNS resolver.
-DNS hijacking is done to both collect your navigation history to sell on to others, and also to manage traffic to the ISPs benefit (even if to your detriment.
+DNS hijacking is done to both collect your navigation history to sell on to others, and also to manage traffic to the ISP's benefit (even if to your detriment.

-Other reasons to change your DNS Server include: evade local controls, hide reconnaissance queries, use ECS-free resolver which doe not leak partial client IP, and victim resolver changes for certain attacks.
+Other reasons to change your DNS Server include: evade local controls, hide reconnaissance queries, use ECS-free resolver which does not leak partial client IP, and victim resolver changes for certain attacks.

 - `leafpad /etc/resolv.conf` to edit your DNS resolver configuration with a line `nameserver 1.1.1.1` or the like